larskanis/eventbox/README.md

 ### External scope

-All code outside of event scope or action scope is referred to as "external scope".
+Code outside of the Eventbox class is referred to as "external scope".

 ## Block and Proc types